Asvarduil/PersonalSite/README.md

 Due to the limited nature of this site, this code runs fully front-end; there's simply no need for backend API dependencies...yet.

 If you have questions or ideas, or are interested in hiring me, please contact me at andrew.russel.gray -at- gmail -dot- com.
 My inbox is a busy place, though, and I'm a busy man, so it may take me some time to see your message.

+**Things you need to do to make this work...**

+*Note: On Linux, you may need to `sudo` the following commands to get them to work properly, or on Windows run them on an elevated command prompt.*

+1. Run the following command to get the current Angular CLI installed globally...
+`npm install -g @angular/cli@latest`

+2. Run the following command to install Firebase globally...
+`npm install -g firebase-tools`

+*Note: Run `firebase --version` to confirm that Firebase is installed!*

+3. Run `ng build` to generate a dist folder

+4. CD into the dist folder, and run `firebase init`.
+This will create a `.firebaserc` and `firebase.json` file.

+5. From there link the project to a Firebase project you control, and set the folder under `dist` with your Angular project's name as the public folder.

+*Note: Your firebase.json file should look a bit like what's below.
+The rewrite section allows your Angular project's subpaths to work without your end-users hitting an error page.
+For my app, that would be andrewrgray.dev/cv or andrewrgray.dev/technologies.
+You may need to delete a line in the `ignore` section as well.*

+    {
+      "hosting": {
+        "public": "YourAngularProjectNameHere",
+        "ignore": [
+          "firebase.json",
+          "**/node_modules/**"
+        ],
+        "rewrites": [
+          {
+            "source": "**",
+            "destination": "/index.html"
+          }
+        ]
+      }
+    }

+6. You should then be able to deploy the site to Firebase with `firebase deploy`.
+You should see about 20-30 files deployed.